Alternation acyclic tournaments: Introduction

 Our paper is structured as follows.
 After collecting basic facts about Genocchi numbers, hyperplane arrangements in general and the Linial arrangement in particular, we introduce alternation acyclic tournaments in Section~\ref{sec:alta} and prove their most important properties.
 In particular, we show that they induce a partial order which we call the right alternating walk order.
 In Section~\ref{sec:forest} we show how to encode each alternation acyclic tournament with a pair $(\pi,p)$, where the permutation $\pi$ is a linear extension of the alternating walk order, and the parent function $p$ assigns to each element a larger element or the infinity symbol as its parent, thus defining a partial order that is a forest.
-This representation is not unique, but using them already allows us to show that the regions of a homogenized generalization of the Linial arrangement, introduced in Section~\ref{sec:alth}, are in bijection with our alternation acyclic tournaments.
-Section~\ref{sec:alth} also contains the proof of the fact that the number of all alternation acyclic tournaments is a median Genocchi number.
+Even though this representation is not unique, using it allows us to introduce a homogenized generalization of the Linial arrangement in Section~\ref{sec:alth} and show that the regions of this hyperplane arrangement are in bijection with our alternation acyclic tournaments.
+Section~\ref{sec:alth} also contains the proof of Theorem~\ref{thm:all-alta}, stating that the number of all alternation acyclic tournaments is a median Genocchi number.
 We take a closer look at the codes $(\pi,p)$ in Section~\ref{sec:lmax} and find a way to select unique codes (which we call largest maximal representations) for each alternation acyclic tournament.
 We also obtain a characterization of all valid codes.
-Using this characterization we explicitly count ascending alternation acyclic tournaments in Section~\ref{sec:altasc}.
+In Section~\ref{sec:refined} we use this characterization to obtain Theorem~\ref{thm:Dumontfine}, a combinatorial result refining our counting of alternation acyclic tournaments.
 The key ingredient to obtain this result is a descent-sensitive coding of permutations, using excedant functions, a variant of an idea already present in Dumont's work~\cite{Dumont}.
-Section~\ref{sec:genmod} contains new combinatorial models for the median and normalized median Genocchi numbers.
+This result allows counting ascending alternation acyclic tournaments with the help of Dumont's theorem, and introduce new combinatorial models for the median and normalized median Genocchi numbers in Section~\ref{sec:genmod}.
 The generating function formulas are derived in Section~\ref{sec:genfun}.
 This paper raises as many questions as it answers: some of these are mentioned in the concluding Section~\ref{sec:concl}.